puppetlabs/puppet-docs/source/puppet/6.0/quick_start_master_agent_communication.markdown

 From the command line on each Puppet agent, run `puppet agent -t`.

-From your Puppet master, run `puppet cert list` and then `puppet cert sign <AGENT NAME>` to sign the certificates of your Puppet agents.
+From your Puppet master, run `puppetserver ca list` and then `puppetserver ca sign <AGENT NAME>` to sign the certificates of your Puppet agents.

 > That’s it!
 Your Puppet configuration is ready to go.